Synthetixio/js-monorepo/README.md

 ## Developer Instructions

-This repo uses `lerna` to manage multiple packages in the same repo.
+This repo uses npm workspaces to manage multiple packages in the same repo.
 To prepare the repository for use, run:

 ```
 npm install
-npm run bootstrap
 ```

 This will install all npm dependencies, wire dependencies between packages in this repo, and allow for you to build projects.